SlabDB/SlabDB/README.md

-### SlabDB - A fast and simple relational database written in C++
+# SlabDB - A fast and simple database written in C++
-Available as a Node.js module.
+Soon available as a Node.js module.
-Coming Soon!